 Private First Class Gerald Bruce Stegemeyer 36817433 DSC

 PFC Robert Bane eliminate the sniper that wounded T/Sgt Kennedy, PFC Stegemeyer as well as many other men.
-Private Frank H. Myrick was able to get the his machine gun to action.
+Private Frank H. Myrick was able to finish what Sergeant Kennedy had started and was able to get the machine gun ito action.

 He was discharged on January 27, 1946.
 He was awarded the Distinguished Service Crossthe Bronze Stare Medal, Purple Heart Medal, The American Theater of operations Medal, The European African Middle Eastern Theater of operations Medal with two battle stars. the World War Two Victory Medal, Army of Occupation Medal, and the Combat Infantry Badge.
 He married Arline “Kitty” A. Miller on October 4, 1947, in Sheboygan, Wisconsin.
 They had three children.
 He died on October 21, 1997 at the age of 77 in Danville Illinois.